settylab/atac_metacell_utilities/README.md

 Three versions of the `gene x TF` matrix are produced, each with a different proxy for quantifying regulation:

-* sum of gene accessibility from ATAC
+* sum of gene accessibility based on ATAC peak counts
 * sum of FIMO scores
-* average gene accessibility, weighted by FIMO scores
+* sum of gene accessibility, peaks weighted by FIMO scores

 ## Environment Setup
 In order to run this pipeline, certain python and R packages need to be installed.
 Importantly, the `environment.yaml`/`requirements.txt` files include the `snakemake` package.